sapkotab/tic-tac-toe/README.md

 # tic-tac-toe
-simple masm tic tac toe game using masm
+simple masm tic tac toe game using masm for x86 processor
 1. You must use a two-dimensional arrayand Base-Index operands (Row-major order) throughout the game.
 The game board is created with characters.
               -| -| -